Ardian Ismajli: Hajduk Split

-In February 2016, Ismajli signed a three-and-a-half-year scholarship contract with Croatian First Football League side Hajduk Split after a trial.
-Ismajli initially played for Hajduk Split II in the 3.
+In February 2016, Ismajli signed a three-and-a-half-year contract with Croatian First League club Hajduk Split following a trial.
+He initially featured for Hajduk Split II in the 3.
 HNL.
-On 14 May 2016, he made his senior debut for Hajduk against Zagreb in the Croatian First Football League and playing the full 90 minutes as a central defender in a 3–2 win.
-Ismajli was booked in the 48th minute.
+On 14 May 2016, he made his debut for the first team against Zagreb on the final matchday of the season, playing the full 90 minutes in a 3–2 win and was cautioned in the 48th minute.

 In the 2016–17 season, Ismajli became a regular player under coach Marijan Pušnik.
-In the first match of the season, a 2016–17 UEFA Europa League second qualifying round match against Politehnica Iași in Romania, he was included in the match day squad, but did not participate in the match.
-Ismajli started the next match in a 2–0 league win over newly promoted Cibalia and playing as right back.
-On 18 August 2016, he made his UEFA Europa League debut in a 2–1 defeat against Maccabi Tel Aviv at Netanya Stadium in the playoff round after being named in the starting line-up.
-On 21 August 2016, Ismajli scored his first goal for Hajduk in a 4–2 defeat against Rijeka at Poljud Stadium.
+In the first match of the season, a 2016–17 UEFA Europa League second qualifying round match against Politehnica Iași in Romania, he was included in the matchday squad but did not feature.
+He started the next match, a 2–0 league win over newly promoted Cibalia, playing as a right-back.
+On 18 August 2016, Ismajli made his UEFA Europa League debut in a 2–1 defeat against Maccabi Tel Aviv at Netanya Stadium in the play-off round, starting the match.
+Three days later, on 21 August 2016, he scored his first goal for Hajduk in a 4–2 defeat against Rijeka at Poljud Stadium.

+By the end of the 2018–19 season, Ismajli had been named in the "Team of the Week" on six occasions, reflecting his consistent performances where he was noted for his accurate passing, ability to contribute in attack, strength in duels, and solid defensive displays, establishing himself as a key first-team player as the club finished fourth in the league.

+On 22 November 2019, Ismajli scored an own goal in a 1–1 draw against Dinamo Zagreb in the Croatian derby, with the goal coming from a deflection following a corner kick.